-While we did receive responses to the Template during the course of our due diligence on the source and chain of custody of 3TG, not all of our direct suppliers provided responses to the required survey.
+While we did receive responses to the Template during the course of our due diligence on the source and chain of custody of 3TG, most of our direct suppliers did not provide responses to the required survey.
 Further, many of the direct suppliers that did respond were not able to confirm country of origin of the mine or 3TG.
 As a result, we have collected information on some, but not all, of the smelters and refiners used by our direct suppliers and their suppliers.
-Among those smelters and refiners, we found some of them processed minerals sourced in the DRC or its adjoining countries.
+Among those smelters and refiners, we found some of them processed minerals sourced in the DRC or its adjoining countries and some of the minerals were sourced from smelters that are not certified to be a conflict free smelter.
 However, through our due diligence, we were unable to obtain sufficient information to determine whether those conflict minerals were from mines which benefited or financed any armed groups.